 Look through your camera’s viewfinder.
 Use the arrows on your multi-selector wheel to toggle your focal point up, down, left and right.

-Is changing your focal point the piece you’ve been missing?
+Is changing your focal point the piece your photos have been missing?
 If so, you’ve now got a powerful tool at your disposal for consistent focus and better photos.